-In June 2018 Bay Area voters approved Regional Measure 3 (RM3) which raised Bay Area bridge tolls by \$3 over a six-year period starting with a \$1 increase on January 1, 2019, followed by additional \$1 increases in January 2022 and January 2025.
+In June 2018 Bay Area voters approved Regional Measure 3 (RM3) which raised Bay Area bridge tolls by \$3 over six years starting with a \$1 increase on January 1, 2019, followed by an additional \$1 increase in January 2022 and January 2025.
 Since its passage, RM3 has been challenged by two lawsuits in the Superior Court of the City and County of San Francisco.
 In February 2023, the California Supreme Court issued a unanimous decision that determined there would be no review of the earlier decision supporting RM3.
 Therefore, RM3 funds for the MBFL project are expected imminently.